mikepfrank/GLaDOS/README.md

     curl https://api.openai.com/v1/models -H "Authorization: Bearer $OPENAI_API_KEY" > models.json

-at the time that this file was last updated.
+at the time that this file was last updated using ``make update-models``.
 (Assuming that the user's OpenAI API key is in the `OPENAI_API_KEY` environment variable.)

 ### Top-Level README File (`README.md`)